-1. County-wide fence, wall, and hedge standards are provided in Division 4 of Article 3.
-Those county-wide standards do not apply in Redevelopment Zoning Districts; fences and walls in Redevelopment Zoning Districts must comply with the following standards, except as may be modified in a particular Redevelopment Zoning District.
+1. Fence and wall standards provided in Div.
+4, Article 3 do not apply in Redevelopment Zoning Districts.
+Fences and walls in Redevelopment Zoning Districts. must comply with the following standards, except as may be modified in a particular Redevelopment Zoning District.